 The 2020-21 school year began with Guillaume running a bucket drumming extra-curricular activity, which was meant to be a light, fun activity with limited talking, to keep things Covid friendly.
 Guillaume noticed quickly that students were not necessarily in the mood to have fun, and actually wanted to express their feelings.
 He interviewed willing students about how things were before the pandemic and when the pandemic hit, how things are now and what they think the future holds.
 The sound artist created this audio piece incorporating students’ responses and his own artistic practice, giving students a voice and showing others that they are not alone.

 Following this experience, Guillaume began an ArtistsInspire Grants project in January 2021 with Mrs. Wilkins’ Secondary 2 English class.
-Guillaume says,
+In an effort to recognize and address Youth Mental Health, Guillaume says,

 “I wanted to make it ok to not be ok and give the students a medium to be able to get some of their thoughts out.
 Songwriting or poetry is excellent for this because in a way there are no rules.
 It can be as free as you want it to be and the writer can get very personal.
 We began with a free writing exercise anchored in personal reflections on things that have changed.
 During the editing process, we explored point of view, metaphor, imagery and other literary techniques to turn these personal reflections into poetic works.
 The emphasis was less on structure and more on the process of expressing your deepest thoughts, in an artistic way.”